 Water is pumped from the Murray River by a suction gas plant in 3 units, with a total capacity of 12,500 gallons per minute and a lift of about 36 feet, and is supplied to the lessees at a flat rate of 20s. per acre per annum.
 There is also a general rate of 14s. per acre per annum upon the portion of the irrigated area in productive bearing.
-During the season 1925-26 the quantity of water supplied was 225,922,929 cubic feet, or 5,186 acrefeet, the average area watered during six irrigations being 1,444 acres.
+During the season 1926-27 the quantity of water supplied was 231,634,304 cubic feet, or 5,317 acrefeet, the average area watered during six irrigations being 1,548 acres.
 Each lessee is entitled to receive a quantity of water equivalent to a depth of 30 inches per annum.

-(iv) Hay Irrigation Area.
-The Hay irrigation area consists of about 4,500 acres, of which on 30th June, 1926, the area held and used for irrigation purposes was 1,035 acres, in 108 blocks of from 3 to 34 acres.
+- (iv) Hay Irrigation Area.
+The Hay irrigation area consists of about 4,500 acres, of which on 30th June, 1927, the area held and used for irrigation purposes was 1,035 acres, in 107 blocks of from 3 to 30 acres.
 The term of lease is generally 30 years, and the annual rental from 5s. to 12s. per acre.
-In addition, there was at that date an area of 2,876 acres of non-irrigated land taken up in 50 blocks for short terms up to five years, with rentals of from 1s. to 10s. per acre.
+In addition, there was at that date an area of 2,884 acres of non-irrigated land taken up in 52 blocks for short terms up to five years, with rentals of from 1s. to 10s. per acre.
 Water is lifted from the Murrumbidgee River by suction gasdriven pumping machinery in 2 units, with a total capacity of 4,000 gallons per minute, and a maximum lift of 30 feet.
 The rate charged to settlers is £1 10s. per acre per annum, but no general rate is levied as at Curlwaa.
-During the 1925-26 season 141,661,764 cubic feet of water were pumped with six pumpings.
-The principal industry is dairying, milk being supplied to the town of Hay, and cream to the local butter factory.

-(v) Coomealla Irrigation Area.
+During the 1926-27 season 187,581,858 cubic feet of water were pumped with nine pumpings.
+The principal industry is dairying, milk being supplied to the town of Hay, and cream to the local butter factory. - (v) Coomealla Irrigation Area.
 The Coomealla Irrigation Area is situated on the Murray River about 9 miles by road from Wentworth.
 The land is rich chocolate loam, timbered with pine, belah, and sandalwood, and has a limestone subsoil varying from 2 feet to 10 feet below the surface.
 The soil is admirably suited to horticultural farming, especially viticulture.
-The first section at present being developed embraces 3,090 acres, of which 2,314 acres have been subdivided into 43 residential holdings and 129 horticultural farms, the average area of the latter being 17.2 acres, of which 15.4 acres are irrigable.
+The first section at present being developed embraces 3,090 acres, of which 2,314 acres have been subdivided into 42 residential holdings and 124 horticultural farms, the average area of the latter being 17.7 acres, of which 15.9 acres are irrigable.
 The tenure is either perpetual leasehold or farm purchase, at the option of the settler, with a payment period of 361⁄2 years.
-Water is pumped from the Murray River by steamdriven engines, operating two-stage centrifugal pumps, in duplicate, with a total capacity of 38 cubic feet per second.
+Water is pumped from the Murray River by steam-driven engines, operating two-stage centrifugal pumps, in duplicate, with a total capacity of 38 cubic feet per second.
 The rising main is of steel, 2,150 feet long, 5 ft.
 6 in. diameter, and is of sufficient capacity to permit of an extension of the area later.
 The supply channels have been lined throughout with concrete and mortar, and the scheme also includes the construction of drainage channels, bridges, and other structures.
-These works were completed during the year, the total expenditure to 30th June, 1926, being £124,904.